-But with no reflection, we have no instrumentation that can detect the hole directly.
-So what scientists do instead is look for the traditional effects a black hole has on its surroundings.
+But with no reflection, we have nothing that can detect the hole directly.
+So instead, scientists look for the traditional effects a black hole has on its surroundings.

-When a star is being pulled into the hole it breaks apart and becomes distorted.
+When a star is being pulled into the hole, it breaks apart and becomes distorted.
 As it’s sucked in, the bits of matter from the star move faster, create intense heat and throw off a glare of X-rays.
 That’s what astronomers can use to identify a hole.

 An artist's concept shows a primitive supermassive black hole (central black dot) at the core of a young, star-filled galaxy.
 (Image courtesy NASA/JPL-Caltech)

 Astronomers aren’t entirely sure yet what part the black holes played in the creation of galaxies.
 But one theory is that a large star exploded, a black hole formed and the rest of the galaxy was created around it!

 An artist's concept shows the activity at the core of our Milky Way galaxy where there is a supermassive black hole in the region known as Sagittarius A*, or Sgr A*, with a mass of about four million times that of our sun.
 (Image couresy ESA–C. Carreau)

 Did you know our very own galaxy has a black hole in the centre known as Sagittarius A*?

 In fact, it's believed by scientists that there’s a supermassive black hole in the middle of almost every galaxy!